johnpapa/angular-ngrx-data/README.md

 Many applications have substantial "domain models" with 10s or 100s of entity types.
 Instances of these entity types are created, retrieved, updated, and deleted (CRUD).

+> _ngrx-data_ can significantly reduce the amount of code you have to write for every entity when using _ngrx_ for the _redux_ pattern in Angular.

 If you've tried to manage your entity data with _ngrx_, you've discovered that you have to write a lot of code for each entity type.
 For each type, you've written _actions_, _action-creators_, _reducers_, _effects_, _dispatchers_, and _selectors_ as well as the HTTP GET, PUT, POST, and DELETE methods.
 This is a ton of repetitive code to write, maintain, and test.

 This library is _one_ way to radically reduce the amount of "boilerplate" necessary to manage entities with _ngrx_.